rohittupe/CloudCover/README.md

 	* Java
 	* Eclipse
 	* Apache Maven
+2. API key/token from StackExchange for running API.
+More details on the authentication can be found [here](https://api.stackexchange.com/docs/authentication)
+3. Update the value of the property name `api_token` with your API key in the `config.properties` present undet `src/test/resources` folder

-2. Import -> Maven -> Existing Maven Projects.
+4. Import -> Maven -> Existing Maven Projects

 ## Preparing for Execution